Umar-2026/ContentManangementSystem/README.md

 - [13.
 Technology Stack](#13-technology-stack)
 - [14.
 Risks & Mitigations](#14-risks--mitigations)
 ## 1. Project Description
-This project is based on 'WordPress, a Content Management System (CMS) used to create, manage, and publish website content easily without requiring advanced programming knowledge.
+This project is based on WordPress, which is a Content Management System (CMS) designed to help users create, manage, and publish website content easily without requiring advanced programming skills.
+It provides a web-based dashboard where users can handle different types of content such as posts, pages, and media files including images and videos.

-The system allows users to manage posts, pages, media, and users through a web-based dashboard.
-It supports multiple user roles such as administrator, editor, author, and subscriber, each having different access levels and permissions.
+The system also includes user management features with different roles such as administrator, editor, author, and subscriber, where each role has specific permissions and access levels to ensure security and proper workflow.
+WordPress is highly flexible and customizable due to its wide range of themes and plugins.
+Themes allow users to change the design and layout of a website, while plugins add extra functionality such as contact forms, SEO tools, and e-commerce features.

-The platform is highly extensible through themes and plugins, allowing customization of website design and functionality without modifying the core system.
-It is suitable for blogs, business websites, and dynamic web applications.
+Because of its simplicity and extensibility, WordPress is widely used for developing blogs, business websites, and dynamic web applications, making it a powerful solution for modern web development needs.
 ## 2 Futures
 - **Customer/User Interface:**
    - Browse website content (posts/pages)